Peter Swire

-Peter P. Swire (born May 15, 1958) is the Elizabeth and Tommy Holder Chair and Professor of Law and Ethics in the Scheller College of Business at the Georgia Institute of Technology.
-He is an internationally recognized expert in privacy law.
-Swire is also a senior fellow at the Future of Privacy Forum and a member of the National Academies of Science and Engineering Forum on Cyber Resilience.
-During the Clinton Administration, he became the first person to hold the position of Chief Counselor for Privacy in the Office of Management and Budget.
+Peter P. Swire (born May 15, 1958) is the J.Z.
+Liang Chair in the School of Cybersecurity and Privacy in the College of Computing at the Georgia Institute of Technology.
+Swire is also Professor of Law and Ethics in the Scheller College of Business and has an appointment by courtesy with the School of Public Policy.
+Swire is also a senior fellow at the Future of Privacy Forum.

+During the Clinton administration, he became the first person to hold the position of Chief Counselor for Privacy in the Office of Management and Budget.
 In this role, he coordinated administration policy on privacy and data protection, including interfacing with privacy officials in foreign countries.
 He may be best known for shaping the Health Insurance Portability and Accountability Act Privacy Rule while serving as the Chief Counselor for Privacy.
-In November, 2012 he was named as co-chair of the Tracking Protection Working Group of the World Wide Web Consortium (W3C), to attempt to mediate a global Do Not Track standard.
+In November 2012 he was named as co-chair of the Tracking Protection Working Group of the World Wide Web Consortium (W3C), to attempt to mediate a global Do Not Track standard.
 In August 2013, President Obama named Swire as one of five members of the Director of National Intelligence Review Group on Intelligence and Communications Technologies.

 Education

 Swire graduated summa cum laude with an A.B. degree from the Woodrow Wilson School of Public and International Affairs at Princeton with a concentration in economics in 1980.
 Swire also earned a membership in the Phi Beta Kappa society.
-After earning his undergraduate degree, Swire studied at the Université Libre de Bruxelles on a Rotary International Ambassadorial Scholarship.
+After earning his undergraduate degree, Swire studied at the Université libre de Bruxelles on a Rotary International Ambassadorial Scholarship.
 In 1985, Swire graduated from Yale Law School where he was the senior editor of the Yale Law Journal.
-Upon graduation, Swire clerked for the Honorable Ralph K. Winter, Jr. at the United States Court of Appeals for the Second Circuit from 1985 to 1986.
+Upon graduation, Swire clerked for the Honorable Ralph K. Winter Jr. at the United States Court of Appeals for the Second Circuit from 1985 to 1986.